Get outside and enjoy these easy & fun things to do on a Summer night!

 Don't forget to let the little guys go before you head back inside.

 4. Enjoy an Evening at the Park

-It's a whole new experience to go down the slides at night or walk the trails (you might want to take along a cool flashlight!)
+It's a whole new experience to visit a park at night or walk the trails (you might want to take along a cool flashlight!)
 Maybe have a nighttime picnic under the stars or do some wildlife watching to see what animals are noctural (we always see bats flying around at dusk).

 And a big bonus: it's usually less crowded too!

 5. Host a Flashlight Storytime